lilt/lilt-node/docs/DocumentsApi.md

 let body = "/path/to/file"; // File | The file contents to be uploaded.
 The entire POST body will be treated as the file. let opts = {
   'pretranslate': "pretranslate_example", // String | An optional parameter indicating if and how the document will be pretranslated upon being uploaded.
 The accepted values are `TM`, or `TM+MT`
   'autoAccept': true, // Boolean | An optional parameter to auto-accept segments with 100% translation memory matches when the `pretranslate` option is also set, or to auto-accept any target data that is present when the uploaded file is XLIFF.
-If omitted or set to `false`, no segments will be auto-accepted.
+If omitted it will default to your organization settings for `Accept and lock exact matches`, if set to `false`, no segments will be auto-accepted.
   'caseSensitive': true, // Boolean | An optional parameter to use case sensitive translation memory matching when the `pretranslate` option is also enabled.
 Matches must have identical character-by-character case to qualify as matches.
-Default value is `false`
+Default value matches your organization settings for `Use case sensitive translation memory matching` setting
   'matchAttribution': true, // Boolean | An optional parameter to attribute translation authorship of exact matches to the author of the file when the `pretranslate` option is also enabled.
-Default value is `false`
+Default value matches your organization settings for `Translation authorship` setting
   'configId': 56 // Number | An optional pararameter to specify an import configuration to be applied when extracting translatable content from this file.
 };
 apiInstance.uploadDocument(name, projectId, body, opts).then((data) => {